 Ken is Chief Executive Officer of Moto Hospitality Limited and is responsible for leading the business.
 He joined Moto in November 2018 and has spent over 30 years in senior leadership roles at a number of well known companies such as Sears, Tesco and Sainsbury's.
-He was appointed CEO at Greggs, the UK's largest bakery in 2008 and more recently as CEO of Brakes, a leading food wholesaler in 2013.
+He was appointed CEO at Greggs, the UK's largest bakery in 2008 and subsequently to this, Ken was appointed as CEO of Brakes, a leading food wholesaler in 2013.
 Ken holds no other positions outside the Moto group.